 Picking out specific events such as the first flight or the civil rights movement, this campaign spoke to a generation looking for progress.

 It inspired those watching to take another step or “stride”, as represented by the brand’s logo, the striding man, into progress and “keep walking” forward.

 CEO of Diageo, Ivan Menzes claims this launched a “golden age of scotch”, with case sales going up around 90%.

 Unfortunately however, Johnnie walker has seen a decline in sales in emerging markets, especially in places like Taiwan and Brazil.
 This has prompted the brand to release a new campaign to build on the positive, progressive attitude of “keep walking”.

 “Joy will take you further” is aimed at Generation Y, or those within the age bracket of 25-35.
 It is meant to transcend culture and borders and relay the message that progress is only possible if you have joy in your life.

 That joy of course comes in the shape of a johnnie walker bottle, with the range appearing as the focal point at the end of the ad.

-This advert is focussed on inspiring a generation who want to better themselves and focus on their own self worth.
+This advert is focused on inspiring a generation who want to better themselves and focus on their own self worth.

 They are the generation that takes cues from entrepreneurs and looks to those who have bettered themselves for inspiration.